 The Equal Pay and Opportunities Act (RCW 49.58) prohibits gender pay discrimination and promotes fairness among workers by addressing business policies and practices that contribute to income disparities between genders.
 Both employees and job applicants have rights under this law.

 For employees, the EPOA has provisions for equal pay, equal career advancement opportunities, open wage discussions, wage and salary range disclosure, and retaliation protections.
 For job applicants, the EPOA has provisions for wage and salary history privacy as well as wage and salary range disclosure.
 Beginning January 1, 2023, most employers (with 15 or more employees) must disclose in each posting for each job opening the wage scale or salary range, and a general description of all benefits and other compensation to be offered to the hired applicant (RCW 49.58.110).
-You can learn more by visiting http://www.Lni.wa.gov/EqualPay or call 1-888-219-7321.
+This Washington Equal Pay and Opportunities Act Summary Resource highlights items you need to know, questions to reflect on your practices, and information to grow your understanding of classifying employees.
+You can learn more by visiting http://www.Lni.wa.gov/EqualPay or calling 1-888-219-7321.

 Did you know that the Washington State Department of Labor & Industries offers free customized consultations to help employers understand the possible effects of the EPOA on their organization and employment practices?
-To request a consultation, send an email to [email protected] with “Equal Pay Consultation” in the subject line and provide your name, organization’s name, phone number, and preferred email address.
+To request a consultation please fill out a consultation request form.